 Severe acute respiratory syndrome, or SARS, was a contagious and potentially fatal respiratory illness.
 An outbreak occurred from 2002 to 2003, but the disease is no longer circulating.

-While COVID-19 is currently affecting people around the world, no reports of new cases of SARS have surfaced since 2004.
+While COVID-19 is currently affecting people around the world, no reports of

 The respiratory illness known as SARS first appeared in China in November 2002, and scientists identified it in February 2003.

 SARS spread to over 24 countries before health authorities managed to contain it.
-Nevertheless, between November 2002 to July 2003, there were 8,098 cases worldwide and 774 deaths.
+Nevertheless, between November 2002 to July 2003, there were

 In the United States, there were eight laboratory-confirmed cases and no fatalities.
 All eight people who the illness affected had traveled to areas where SARS was prevalent.